 This Le Boat packing list is a little like packing for a cottage—if your cottage could float and had a steering wheel.
-I’ve been lucky enough to do three Le Boat vacations now, and every time I go, I fall a little more in love with this slow, scenic way to explore Ontario’s Rideau Canal.
+I’ve been lucky enough to do five Le Boat vacations now, and every time I go, I fall a little more in love with this slow, scenic way to explore Ontario’s Rideau Canal.
 By now, I’ve got a solid handle on what’s actually useful on board and what just ends up taking up space.

 Whether it’s your first time or you’re looking to fine-tune your packing list, I’ve got you covered with this guide full of practical tips, must-haves, and a few things you can definitely leave at home (yes, you can bring your hair dryer—I’ve done it).
 Let’s make sure you have everything you need for a stress-free, cottage-style vacation on the water.